Recombinant Human IL-3 Protein

 UV spectroscopy at 280 nm.
 Quantitation on SDS-PAGE against a known standard.

-Endotoxin level as measured by LAL is
+Endotoxin leve, as measured by LAL analysis, is less than 0.01 ng/ug or 0.1 EU/ug.

 Interleukin 3 (colony-stimulating factor, multiple), P-cell-stimulating factor, MCGF, MULTI-CSF, multilineage-colony-stimulating factor, multipotential colony-stimulating factor, mast-cell growth factor, hematopoietic growth factor